Once Upon A Time In Hollywood Review – Star Power & Typical Tarantino

 A Movie About Movie Stars, Featuring Too Many Movie Stars

 Before going into the “good buddy” characters of Rick Dalton (Leonardo DiCaprio) and Cliff Booth (Brad Pitt), we have to talk about the rest of the cast.
 Even the minor characters with little to say are recognizable faces.
-Maya Hawke, most recently seen in season three of Stranger Things, shows up for little impactful reason.
+Maya Hawke, most recently seen in Stranger Things 3, shows up for little impactful reason.
 Dakota Fanning, a once massive child star, could be the prime example of what could be of the young child star that Dalton runs in to.
 Austin Butler, who will soon portray Elvis in an upcoming biopic, is there to ride around on horses and look menacing, yet handsome.
 One of the only semi-unrecognizable faces is Damon Herriman.
 Herriman plays Charles Manson (and will oddly enough be portraying Manson AGAIN next month in season two of Mindhunter).
 However, the film isn’t about Manson.
 It’s about everybody else.

 Tarantino is notorious for creating complex characters that don’t have to be likable.
 While everybody else in the film has their good and bad sides, Margot Robbie portrays Sharon Tate with such overwhelming joy.
 It’s hard not to fall in love with this reimagining of the late Tate.
 We want to dance right alongside her and cheer her on as she watches her own films.
 Once Upon a Time in Hollywood also features the great Al Pacino in a smaller role.
 It’s Luke Perry‘s brief feature that hits the hardest, as we all know that this will be the last time we get to see him on the big screen after his tragic passing earlier this year.

 DiCaprio And Pitt – A Tribute To The Good Buddy